wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

     | URI with `**` meaning any number of components including its absence | `example.com/**/user`<br><ul><li>`[header, 'HOST']` - `example.com`</li><li>`[action_name]` - `user`</li><li>`[action_ext]` - `∅`</li>The value matches `example.com/api/create/user` and `example.com/api/user`.<br>The value does not match `example.com/user`, `example.com/api/user/index.php` and `example.com/api/user/?w=delete`.</ul><br>`example.com/api/**/*.*`<br><ul><li>`[header, 'HOST']` - `example.com`</li><li>`[path, 0]` - `api`</li><li>`[action_name]` - any non‑empty value (hidden in the advanced edit form)</li><li>`[action_ext]` - any non‑empty value (hidden in the advanced edit form)</li>The value matches `example.com/api/create/user.php` and `example.com/api/user/create/index.php`<br>and does not match `example.com/api`, `example.com/api/user` and `example.com/api/create/user.php?w=delete`.</ul> |
     | URI with the [regular expression](#condition-type-regex) to match certain component values (regexp must be wrapped in `{{}}`) | `example.com/user/{{[0-9]}}`<br><ul><li>`[header, 'HOST']` - `example.com`</li><li>`[path, 0]` - `user`</li><li>`[path, 1]` - `∅`</li><li>`[action_name]` - `[0-9]`</li><li>`[action_ext]` - `∅`</li>The value matches `example.com/user/3445`<br>and does not match `example.com/user/3445/888` and `example.com/user/3445/index.php`.</ul> |

-The string specified in the URI constructor is automatically parsed into the set of conditions for the following [request points](#points):
+The string specified in the URI constructor is automatically parsed into the set of [conditions](#conditions):

 * `method`
 * `header`.
 The URI constructor allows specifying only the header `HOST`.
 * `path`, `action_name`, `action_ext`.
-Before confirming the rule creation, please ensure the values of these request points are parsed in one of the following ways:
+Before confirming the rule creation, please ensure the values of these request parts are parsed in one of the following ways:
     * Explicit value of certain `path` number + `action_name` + `action_ext` (optional)
     * Explicit value of `action_name` + `action_ext` (optional)
     * Explicit value of certain `path` number without `action_name` and without `action_ext`
 * `query`

-The value specified in the URI constructor can be completed by other request points available only in the [advanced edit form](#advanced-edit-form).
+The value specified in the URI constructor can be completed by other conditions available only in the [advanced edit form](#advanced-edit-form).

 #### Using wildcards